 - 2 ounces Lime Juice (2-3 fresh squeezed limes)

-- 1.5 ounces Lime Flavored Tonic Water or Club Soda
+- 1.5 ounces Lime Flavored Tonic Water, Club Soda, or Soda Water

 - Mint Sprig for garnish